jpsowin/minimal-mistakes/_pages/index.md

 Oh man, if you don't know, your world is about to be rocked.
 Your mind melted.
 All of that.

 Neil Postman (1931 — 2003) was an American cultural critic and educator.
 He wrote seventeen books.
-His most famous (and controversial) was [Amusing Ourselves to Death](http://www.amazon.com/dp/014303653X/?tag=bletters-20), a screed against television and how it turns everything on it into banal entertainment — including education and news.
-Just imagine FOX News during an election and you'll get the idea.
+His most famous (and controversial) was [Amusing Ourselves to Death](http://www.amazon.com/dp/014303653X/?tag=bletters-20), a screed against television and how it turns everything into banal entertainment — including education and news.
+Just imagine FOX News during an election cycle and you'll get the idea.

 His interests were all over the place.
 He wrote on the [disappearance of childhood](http://www.amazon.com/dp/0679751661/?tag=bletters-20), [reforming public education](http://www.amazon.com/dp/0679750312/?tag=bletters-20), [postmodernism](http://www.amazon.com/dp/0375701273/?tag=bletters-20), [semantics and linguistics](http://www.amazon.com/dp/0440015545/?tag=bletters-20), and [technopolies](http://www.amazon.com/dp/0679745408/?tag=bletters-20).
 He also wrote essays and lectured about lots of other things that you can find here if you scroll down long enough.